-Telecommuters are a relatively large percentage of the workforce: 8.66% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.02% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in St. Simons.
-55.31% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+56.80% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

-The per capita income in St. Simons in 2010 was $47,085, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $188,340 for a family of four.
+The per capita income in St. Simons in 2018 was $59,982, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $239,928 for a family of four.